Roxy Hunter

 Roxy Hunter is a fictional character played by Aria Wallace in four television films for Nickelodeon in the United States: Roxy Hunter and the Mystery of the Moody Ghost (2007), Roxy Hunter and the Secret of the Shaman (2008), Roxy Hunter and the Myth of the Mermaid (2008), and Roxy Hunter and the Horrific Halloween (2008).

 Roxy Hunter and the Mystery of the Moody Ghost

-Roxy Hunter and the Mystery of the Moody Ghost is a 2007 Canadian Nickelodeon Original Movie, and is the first TV movie of the Roxy Hunter Movies.
+Roxy Hunter and the Mystery of the Moody Ghost is a 2007 Canadian Nickelodeon Original Movie, and is the first TV film of the Roxy Hunter Movies.
 It is produced by Dolphin Entertainment, that premiered on October 30, 2007.
 It premiered on Family on May 19, 2008.

 The animation sequences were produced by Nickelodeon Animation Studio.

 Synopsis

 In 1944, a woman who was planning to get engaged was stopped by her father's gun.
 63 years later, Roxy Hunter, an irrepressible 9-year-old moves to a spooky, old house in the country.
 There, she stumbles into a weird world of unsolved mysteries and the unknown.
 With the help of her best friend Max, a 12-year-old genius she calls her fiancé, she embarks on a mission to solve a crime, save their house, and re-unite lost love from beyond the grave.